 Calakmul is very much off the beaten track and it’s definitely not easy to get here.
 Tourist crowds flock to the easily accessible Chichén Itzá, but visiting Calakmul requires a lot more effort.
 But you will be rewarded with an unique jungle city with only few visitors.

-To get to Calakmul, you drive for two hours straight into the jungle.
+To get to Calakmul, you drive for two hours straight into the jungle in the Calakmul Biosphere Reserve.
 The road leading there, is one straight road leading to nothing else but Calakmul.
 The start of the road is on the 186, a main road in the south of Yucatán and near the border with Guatemala.
 This is the exact spot on the map.

 It starts as a paved two-lane road.
 But it keeps getting narrower along the way, until only a bumpy road with deep potholes remains.
 Along the way you pass a kind of camping area, almost at the start, and a museum, halfway.
 But there is nothing else here.